As the

 “collectors'” pieces and those that are more purely “decorative.”
 This

-can be an important distinction for novice collectors, but also for
+can be an important distinction for novice collectors.
+Although I have an

 interest in pile carpets from an academic/research perspective, my